ariel-frischer/RA.Aid-swe-bench/README.md

 * Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
 * We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
 * This can get pricey $$$ quickly be careful which model you choose.
 I'm using deepseek/deepseek-chat for now.
+* Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
+Prefer `uv` as it seems much faster.

 ## Dataset Structure